jainvandit11/Virtual-x/README.md

 # Virtual-X-with-Augmented-Reality-

-<h4>Virtual-X  is an Augmented Reality learning app which teaches about Planets in our Solar System.</h4>
+<h4>Virtual-X  is an Augmented Reality learning app which teaches about Planets , human body , mechanical parts and also about the botony.
+It</h4>

 <h3> Problem Statement</h3>